qfpl/blog/content/posts/mtl_motivations.md

 "I need a monad that can throw an error, but I don't care about anything else" which means that the bulk of our code doesn't care about the concrete transformers that are underneath.

-But the concrete transformers are still there: we just delay making a decision about it till right in main.
+But the concrete transformers are still there: we just delay making a decision about it till the main function.
 As you can see, our main didn't change compared to the transformers version because mtl defines all the right instances for WriterT, ExceptT and IO to make `WriterT [Text] (ExceptT OurErrors IO) a` fit `(MonadError OurErrors m, MonadIO m, Monadwriter [Text] m) => m a! :)